eddy-dot/eddy-dot/README.md

 Successful working in both team and self-directed settings.

-Worry to solve the problem, not the solution.
+First solve the problem, the do the coding.